-A flexible framework for SCientific Image Format Input and Output (SCIFIO).
+SCIFIO is a flexible framework for SCientific Image Format Input and Output.
 SCIFIO defines a common pattern for image format construction.
 Built using the SciJava Common plugin mechanism, SCIFIO is easily extended—from custom formats to new metadata schema.

-SCIFIO is developed by Mark Hiner, Curtis Rueden and the ImageJ development team at the Laboratory for Optical and Computational Instrumentation (LOCI) at the University of Wisconsin-Madison.
+SCIFIO is developed by the ImageJ development team at the Laboratory for Optical and Computational Instrumentation (LOCI) at the University of Wisconsin-Madison.

 The Open Microscopy Environment's Bio-Formats library provides the ability to convert many proprietary image formats to a common OME-TIFF format, using the OME-XML schema.
 This allows scientists to freely share image data without being restricted by proprietary format barriers.